 Projects require many people's involvement, but how do you avoid a situation where people are struggling against one another to do a task.
 Equally difficult is dealing with a situation where nobody will take ownership and make a decision.
-How do people know their level of responsibility; when they should involve you as their project manager, or when they should exercise their own judgment?
+How do people know their level of responsibility; when they should involve you their project manager, or when they should exercise their personal judgment?

 The RACI model is a straightforward tool used for identifying roles and responsibilities and avoiding confusion over those roles and responsibilities during a project.
 The acronym RACI stands for:

 - Responsible: The person who does the work to achieve the task.
 They have responsibility for getting the work done or decision made.
 As a rule this is one person; examples might be a business analyst, application developer or technical architect.

 - Accountable: The person who is accountable for the correct and thorough completion of the task.
 This must be one person and is often the project executive or project sponsor.
 This is the role that responsible is accountable to and approves their work.